K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 ```

 But once again, the amount of memory used by this method depends too much on the
-number of e-books we have in the database and in the CSV file.
+number of e-books we have in the database and in Elasticsearch.

 We could start by using generators to return the results: